McModknower/McModknower.github.io/minecraft/crash-database.md

 ### `Exception in thread "main" cpw.mods.niofs.union.UnionFileSystem$UncheckedIOException: java.io.IOException: Data error (cyclic redundancy check)`

 Some zip error.
 My assumption is corrupted jar file somehwere, try redownloading all mods.

+### `java.lang.IllegalArgumentException: Payload may not be larger than 1048576 bytes`
+You have too much stuff for normal minecraft to handle it.
+Add [Packet Fixer](https://modrinth.com/mod/packet-fixer) or a similar mod to fix this problem.
+Or remove mods until you are below the packet limit.